Eribakova/CS5010/README.md

 ### References

-In addition to CS5010 class resources we used the following references
+In addition to CS5010 class resources we used the following references:

 https://dtkaplan.github.io/DataComputingEbook/index.html#table-of-contents